influxdata/flux/docs/SPEC.md

 Stddev is an aggregate operation.
 For each aggregated column, it outputs the standard deviation of the non null record as a float.

+Stddev has the following parameter:

+* `columns` list of string
+    columns specifies a list of columns to aggregate.
+Defaults to `["_value"]`

 Example:
 ```